Elon Musk Says He'll Start Digging a Tunnel From SpaceX HQ Next Month

 Why not?
 LAX services business jets as well - they usually have a separate entrance and separate terminal building too.

 He doesn't fly commercial jets like most people going to LAX, but he certainly would use the private jet terminal.
-And yes, they have standard security as well, but since fewer people use the terminal, there's no
+And yes, they have standard security as well, but since fewer people use the terminal, there's no lineup and they usually will be able to go from the car to the jet in about 5 minutes.

 Utter nonsense.
 (Score:2)